 Bradley Nash joined the firm of counsel in 2010 and become a partner in 2014.
 He has more than a decade of experience handling complex commercial litigation in state and federal courts in New York and across the country.
-Mr. Nash has represented clients in a wide range of business disputes involving commercial contracts, business torts, the ownership and control of LLCs, partnerships and other closely-held entities, securities, intellectual property matters, and related appeals.
-He has particular expertise representing insurance policyholders in negotiating and litigating coverage disputes involving directors and officers, professional malpractice, commercial liability, employment practices, crime/fraud, and other insurance policies.
-He frequently advises the firm’s clients on insurance issues relating to litigation matters.
+Mr. Nash focuses his practice on insurance recovery–representing insurance policyholders in negotiating and litigating coverage disputes involving directors and officers, commercial liability, professional malpractice, employment practices, crime/fraud, and other insurance policies.
+He blogs about recent insurance coverage decisions and other developments of interest to insurance policyholders and practitioners in the firm’s Insurance Coverage Blog (www.ssdinsuranceblog.com).

 - Defending a Texas-based oil and gas company in a derivative action challenging a $200 million financing transaction with a New York hedge fund.
 Mr. Nash defeated a preliminary injunction motion at the outset of the case that sought to freeze the proceeds of a sale of 43 oil and gas fields in the Gulf of Mexico.

 - Representation of real estate investment trust in consolidated derivative litigation against the company’s directors, in connection with the write down of a $38 million mezzanine loan.

 - Obtaining dismissal on appeal of an investment bank’s claim for a transaction fee arising from a failed acquisition of a Nevada gold mine.
 See Miller Tabak + Co., LLC v.
 Senetek PLC, 118 A.D.3d 520, 988 N.Y.S.2d 141 (1st Dep’t 2014).

 - Defending sellers of e-discovery business in litigation alleging fraud and breaches of representations and warranties in an asset purchase agreement.